Maintenance and Operations Engineering Technician (MOET)

 Are you an organisation, training provider or institution that is already offering Maintenance and Operations Engineering Technician (MOET) apprenticeship standard level 3, or considering doing so?

-Energy & Utilities Independent Assessment Service can help you deliver the standard by providing your end-point assessments.
+The Energy & Utilities Independent Assessment Service can help you deliver the standard by providing your end-point assessments.
 End-point assessment allows an apprentice to demonstrate the required knowledge, skills and behaviours, to complete and achieve their apprenticeship.
-With a wealth of experience, the Energy & Utilities Independent Assessment Service is approved to deliver end-point assessment for ten apprenticeship standards across various sectors and schemes, catering to a variety of roles.
+With a wealth of experience, the Energy & Utilities Independent Assessment Service is approved to deliver end-point assessment for 12 apprenticeship standards across various sectors and schemes, catering to a variety of roles.